Populate the Catalog

 *

-The following five sub-sections provide a brief overview of the five categories of data structures and links to documents with additional technical detail.
+The following five sub-sections provide a brief overview of the five categories of non-relational data structures and links to documents with additional technical detail.

 Note: A PDS catalog entry simply points to the directory (or folder) where the PDS members are stored.

-If User Job 1 is specifies it will be submitted before the generated or override job is submitted.
+If User Job 1 is specified it will be submitted before the generated or override job is submitted.
 If User Job 2 is specified it will be submitted after the generated or override job is submitted.
 The following is an example of the generated JCL to create a PDS for a PROC Library (or PDS).

 **SIMOTIME-SEPARATOR-----------------------------------------SIMOTIME**